DOGE access to US intelligence secrets poses a national security threat, Democrats say - WTOP News

 U.S. intelligence agencies have, so far, escaped the same scrutiny or level of cuts that DOGE has leveled at other agencies.
 Employees at the CIA and the Office of the Director of National Intelligence were told they didn’t need to comply with Musk’s demands for federal employees to list their recent accomplishments or risk termination.

-Some of the concerns raised about DOGE may be motivated by politics and concerns about its rapid pace, said Zach Edwards, senior threat researcher at Silent Push, a cybersecurity firm that worked on President Barack Obama’s 2008 campaign.
+Some of the worries raised about DOGE may be motivated by politics and concerns about its rapid pace, said Zach Edwards, a senior threat researcher at cybersecurity firm Silent Push.

-But Edwards said DOGE’s tech-centered approach could lead to mistakes that would have been caught in the old system.
+But Edwards, who worked on Barack Obama’s 2008 presidential campaign, said DOGE’s tech-centered approach could lead to mistakes that would have been caught in the old system.

 “They’re moving fast and breaking things,” Edwards said, quoting the popular tech catchphrase.
 “With government, if you break things, it can take a long time to fix it.”